-Like in most countries, one-on-one conversations with health care workers (HCWs) were regarded as the most preferred source of information on vaccination.
-The majority (73.15%) of study respondents reported medical doctors as the first of their top five sources of information on matters relating to vaccinations, followed by nurses (62.33%).
-This is in line with a finding in Yagyakarta, Indonesia [25] where participants reported receiving information on vaccination from their HCWs, and this helped them have better uptake of the rotavirus vaccine for their children.
-The Italian study by Napolitino et al. [24] and Marchetti et al. [30] and a Canadian survey [10] showed that 95.2% of parents who vaccinated their children were regularly informed by their HCWs (doctors), and this practice has brought about vaccine uptake for their children.
-In Sweden [31], the success recorded in the immunization of children was also attributed to the role played by HCWs in having face-to-face conversations on the need for vaccine uptake for their children.
+Like in most countries, one-on-one conversation with health care workers (HCWs) were regarded as most preferred source of information on vaccination.
+Majority (73.15%) of study respondents reported Medical Doctors as the first in their top five source of information on matters relating to vaccinations followed by Nurses (62.33%).
+This is in line with a finding in Yagyakarta Indonesia ^[25] where participants reported receiving information on vaccination from their HCWs and this helped them have better uptake of rotavirus vaccine for their children.
+The Italian study by Napolitino et al ^[24] and Marchetti et al., ^[27] and a Canadian survey ^[10] showed that 95.2% of parents who vaccinated their children were regularly informed by their HCWs (Doctors) and this practice has brought about vaccine uptake for their children.
+In Sweden ^[28], the success recorded in immunization of children was also attributed to the role played by HCWs in having face -to-face conversation on need for vaccine uptake for their children.

-Another important finding from this study was that half of the parents (father and mother) who participated in this study jointly took decisions on matters concerning their children.
-This is in line with previous publications from Ghana [32] and Nigeria [33] and a survey from six countries [34] that documented that in settings where fathers joined their wives in taking decisions on the child's immunizations, it could lead to a greater probability of accepting and completing all RI vaccines.
-In the Ghana study [32], it was noted that a father's involvement in decisions concerning a child's immunization led to five times higher chances of completing all RI vaccines.
-The same can be seen in our study, where the majority of these children either completed their immunizations or were up-to-date.
-This can also be explained further by the 49.8% of the index child(ren) that have received the rotavirus vaccine and the 89.76% of mothers who were willing to recommend the rotavirus vaccine to other mothers.
+Another important finding from this study was that half of the parents (Father and mother) who participated in this study jointly take decisions on matters concerning their children RI.
+This is in line with previous publications from Ghana ^[29], Nigeria ^[30] and a survey from six countries ^[31] which documented that in settings were fathers joined their wives in taking decisions on the child's immunizations, it could lead to greater probability of accepting and completing all RI vaccines.
+In the Ghana study ^[29], it was noted that father's involvement in decisions concerning child's immunization led to five times chances of completing all RI vaccines.
+The same can be seen in our study where majority of these children either completed their immunization or were up to date.
+This can also be explained further by 49.8% of the index child(ren) that have received rotavirus vaccine and the 89.76% of mothers who were willing to recommend the rotavirus vaccine to other mothers.

-Study strengths and limitations
+Study limitations